rameshy777/fabzero/mdfiles/Project-Demo.md

 ### PCB Design:

-The  Circuit design, Schematic  diagram  and cutting  is done  using the micromiller.
+The  Circuit design, Schematic  diagram,  extraction  of  trace  and  cut   files  are discussed in  detail    in the  Fablab menu under  PCB  design and cutting  is done  using the Micro miller  which is  described     in detail  in  the  Fablab menu under Micro miller.

 #### iBELL Circuit Design: